Indiana Hoosiers football: Gerry DiNardo era (2002–2004)

-In 2002, former Vanderbilt and LSU head football coach Gerry DiNardo took over as Indiana head football coach.
+In 2002, former Vanderbilt University and LSU head football coach Gerry DiNardo took over as Indiana head football coach.
 The Hoosiers posted a 3–9 overall record.
-They went 1–7 in Big Ten Conference play, ending up tied for last with Northwestern.
+They were 1–7 in Big Ten Conference play, tied for last with Northwestern.

 Dinardo's Hoosiers also struggled during the 2003 season, registering a slightly worse standing than 2002.
 The Hoosiers turned in a 2–10 overall record with a 1–7 conference standing, good for second to last in the Big Ten.
 Coach Dinardo later remarked that his players needed to be better organized in the offseason.
 Additionally, despite the losing record, that "the 2003 Hoosiers were probably the closest team he's been around".

 Indiana didn't fare any better under DiNardo's tutelage in 2004.
-The Hoosiers ended up 3–8 overall, posting another 1–7 Big Ten standing that left them tied for last with Illinois.
+The Hoosiers ended up 3–8 overall, posting another 1–7 Big Ten standing that left them tied for last with the University of Illinois.
 At the conclusion of the 2004 season, DiNardo's fate was sealed.
 He finished with just an 8-27 overall record.
 He never won more than three games in a season, and was fired after the 2004 season.

 Terry Hoeppner era (2005–2006)

-In 2005 Terry Hoeppner ("Coach Hep") left Miami (OH) and was named head coach of the Hoosiers.
+In 2005 Terry Hoeppner ("Coach Hep") left Miami University and was named head coach of the Hoosiers.
 He quickly made an impact by nearly leading the team to a bowl appearance in 2006.
 With 49 true or redshirt freshmen and 72 underclassmen overall, that team was the youngest team in the Big Ten.
 Despite such youth, the team garnered five victories, the most since the 2001 season.
 The 2006 Hoosiers picked up three Big Ten wins for the first time since 2001.

 Coach Hep rejuvenated the Indiana fan base; attendance increased 39 percent, season ticket sales increased 46 percent, and student season ticket sales increased 110 percent.
 In 2006, Hoeppner announced he was taking a medical leave of absence but died shortly afterward following a lengthy battle with brain cancer.
 Hoeppner's final record at IU was 9-14.